Ball boy: Feeding

 Feeding is how the ball boys and girls give the balls to the players.
 At different tournaments, they use different techniques for feeding.
-At some tournaments, bases have both arms in the air, feeding the balls with one arm; at others, they have one arm in the air which they feed the balls and the other arm behind their back.
+At some tournaments, bases have both arms in the air, feeding the balls with one arm; at others, they have one arm in the air which they feed the balls and the other arm behind their back or held out in front of them.
 When feeding the ball, they must also be aware of a player's preference.
 Most players accept the standard, which is for the ball boy or girl to gently toss the ball (from the position with their arms extended upwards) such that it bounces one time then to the proper height for the player to catch the ball easily.

 Hiring

 There are various methods for selecting the ball boys and girls for a tournament.
 In many tournaments, such as Wimbledon and the Queen's Club Championships, they are picked from or apply through schools, where they are selected by tournaments, and they have to go through a number of selections and tests.
 In some other tournaments, such as the Nottingham Open, Australian Open and the US Open, positions are advertised and there are open try-outs.

 Applicants are required to pass a physical ability assessment.
 In addition to fitness and stamina, the abilities to concentrate and remain alert are essential.